-Twenty-four duplicate samples will be processed per water year.
-Each sample site has a minimum of one duplicate sample per water year.
+Twenty four duplicate samples will be processed per WY.
+Each sample site has a minimum of 1 duplicate sample per WY.
 Sixty percent (60%) of the duplicates will be collected as routine samples.
 The remaining forty percent (40%) will be collected during storm sampling events.
-This breakdown of duplicate sampling mimics the percentages that each site is sampled per water year.
+This breakdown of duplicate sampling mimics the percentages that each site is sampled per WY.
 The duplicate will be drawn from the same churn splitter as the original sample and processed identically.
-See Churn Splitter Sub-Sampling Procedure and Non-tidal Network Program Sample Processing for a detailed explanation of these processes.
+See Churn Splitter Sub-Sampling Procedure and Non-tidal Network

+Program Sample Processing for a detailed explanation of these processes.
 Results will be reviewed as part of MD DNR duplicate data set.